 - Hallucination and nightmares that interrupt sleep processes

-- Onset of psychological issues like depression and anxiety
+- An onset of psychological issues like depression and anxiety

-At Atlanta Detox Center the prescription drugs detox program is designed to keep patients comfortable and cared for throughout the entire process.
-Here’s what to expect:
+At Atlanta Detox Center, our prescription drug detox program is designed to keep patients comfortable and cared for throughout the entire process.

-Step 1 — The patient gets a psychological and physical assessment, gets their lab work done, and receives a personalized treatment plan.
-The patient is then shown to their room which has a comfy Tempurpedic bed, flatscreen television, and there will be plenty of meals and snacks available—everything to make sure they’re as comfortable as possible.
+- Step 1 — The patient gets a psychological and physical assessment, gets their lab work done, and receives a personalized treatment plan.
+The patient is then shown to their room which has a comfy Tempurpedic bed, a flatscreen television, and there will be plenty of meals and snacks available.
+They have everything to make sure they’re as comfortable as possible.